Note: This article is updated constantly. Last update: 8 December 2022.

 Note: distances between holes (sockets) are measured from and to the center of the hole (socket).

 Steiner MPS features the same mounting standard as Aimpoint ACRO but its footprint is slightly different.
-The grooves in which the adapter fit are not in the exact same place but the recoil notch is.
+The grooves in which the adapter fits are not in the exact same place but the recoil notch is.
 This is why adapters designed for Aimpoint Acro can be mounted on MPS as well.
+The same applies to Vector Optics Frenzy Plus 1x18x20.

 Aimpoint CompM4 mounting standard